awsdocs/aws-doc-sdk-examples/javav2/example_code/autoscaling/Readme.md

 see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

- ## Testing the AWS AppSync Java files
+ ## Testing the AWS Auto Scaling Java files

-You can test the Java code examples for AWS AppSync Java by running a test file named **AppSyncTest**.
+You can test the Java code examples for AWS Auto Scaling by running a test file named **AutoScaleTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

 You can run the JUnit tests from an IDE, such as IntelliJ, or from the command line.
 As each test runs, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that Test 3 passed.